ThinkDataEd/curriculum/docs/vocabulary/unit1.md

 !!! note ""
     a type of distribution where the left side of the distribution mirrors the right side

+### two-way frequency table

+!!! note ""
+    a table that displays the data that pertains to two categories from one group

 ### typical

 !!! note ""